Lightning-AI/LitServe/README.md

 <div align='center'>

 <h2>
-  The easiest way to deploy agents, RAG, pipelines, any model.
+  The easiest way to deploy agents, MCP servers, RAG, pipelines, any model.
   <br/>
   No MLOps.
 No YAML.
 </h2>